May is Mental Health Awareness Month. So reposting “Chatty Cathy” from June 2020.

 But my daughter was mortified.
 Later she told me how embarrassed she was.
 She told me I wasn’t listening.
 She told me that I wasn’t paying attention to what was going on.
 She said I rudely interrupted and talked over her friends.
 My daughter was mortified.
 And I was mortified, her mom who swore that this would never happen.

 So I had to find words, healing words to make things better.
 So the two of us went out to dinner and we had a conversation.
-I told Colleen I was sorry for any embarrassment I had caused.
+I apologized to Colleen and told her how sorry I was for any embarrassment I had caused.
 But more than that I wanted her to understand the fallout of being bipolar.

 When your leg breaks, you get a cast and crutches.
 When your ears can’t hear, you get a hearing aid.
 When your blood pressure is too high, you get red in the face and take some pills.
 And everybody understands and no one is embarrassed.